Reviews You Can Rely On

 Our Verdict

 The Organic Full Pad has long been regarded as a must-have for any serious boulderer.
 Whether it's your first pad or you're adding more foam to your collection, the Organic Full will treat you right.
 Made with high-quality foam and an extremely durable outer, this pad should last you for years.
 This pad has an external flap that makes attaching it to other pads a breeze and allows you to carry a substantial amount of extra gear.
-You'll be hard-pressed to find a better mid-sized bouldering crash pad on the market, which is why this one is our Top Pick for a medium-sized pad in our comparative best bouldering crash pad review.
+You'll be hard-pressed to find a better mid-sized bouldering crash pad on the market, which is why this one is our Top Pick for a medium-sized pad in our comparative review of the best bouldering crash pads.

 REASONS TO BUY